nabilfadjar/spark-search-engine/Action-Plan.md

 # Action Plan

+## Big Data Engine
+We are using Apache Spark with Scala for processing our data set.

 ## Data Set
 The data set being used is the Stack Overflow Data set from 2017.
 This can be found in QMUL's HDFS at `/data/stackOverflow2017`.